bgachara/bgachara.github.io/posts/databases.md

 - Design decisions
   - Data Organisation
-    - how we layout data structure in memory/pages and what information to store to support efficient access.
+    - How we layout data structure in memory/pages and what information to store to support efficient access.
   - Concurrency
     - how to enable multiple threads to access the data structure at the same time without causing problems.